Parallel Sentences in Business Writing

 This is also a parallel structure.

-Now, what if we mix the two structures together:
+Now, what if we mix the two structures together?

-Let's look at more examples:
+Let’s look at another example.

-Incorrect: We seek a candidate who is honest, capable and integrity.
+We seek a candidate who is honest, capable and integrity.

 We seek a candidate who is honest, capable and has integrity.